kitnil/awesome/README.md

 - [org-popup](https://github.com/Parveshdhull/org-popup) - Take notes for emacs org-mode using pop-ups
 - [evilFTP](https://github.com/vp777/evilFTP) - evilFTP is a set of scripts that aim to extend the capabilities we have when exploiting SSRF issues
 - [valheim-server-docker](https://github.com/lloesche/valheim-server-docker) - Valheim dedicated gameserver with automatic update, World backup and ValheimPlus mod support
 - [ytfzf](https://github.com/pystardust/ytfzf) - A posix script to find and watch youtube videos from the terminal.
-(With out API)
+(Without API)
 - [DHTP](https://github.com/KuriKai/DHTP) - DOOM High Resolution Texture Project
 - [fnt](https://github.com/alexmyczko/fnt) - apt for fonts, the missing font manager for macOS/linux
 - [tuxi](https://github.com/Bugswriter/tuxi) - Tuxi is a cli assistant.
 Get answers of your questions instantly.